kristinemlarson/gnssIR_python/README.md

 nn is a specific kind of snr file (99, 66, and 50 are the most commonly used)
 ```

-* User inputs for the Reflector Height calculation
+* Inputs

 This information should be stored in a file called REFL_CODE/input/aaaa
-See the annotated sample file called input_smm3_example.
-I also have a python script that will make
+See this annotated file <a href=input_smm3_example> for more information</a>.

+I have a python script that will make
-this file for you: make_input_file.py It requires several inputs, so use the help option.
+this file for you: make_input_file.py.
+It requires several inputs, so use the help option.
-It asks for the lat/lon/height - but this does not need to be very precise.
+It will need the lat/lon/height - but this does not need to be very precise.
 This
 is only used for the refraction correction, so you can enter 0,0,0 if you aren't using that.

+* Outputs

-* Output: Your output files will go in REFL_CODE/YYYY/results/aaaa
+Your output files will go in REFL_CODE/YYYY/results/aaaa

 This is basically a text listing of each satellite arc's reflector height.
-<a href=p038_001.txt>Here is a sample output file, with some comments on top</a>
+<a href=p038_001.txt>Here is a sample output file, with some comments on top.</a>

 * I use the following to define the different frequencies: